lbryio/lbry.com/posts/faq/referrals.md

 ### When do I get my rewards?

-You will not receive any credits until you are removed from the waitlist.
-As soon as you are, you will receive an acceptance bonus.
+You will not receive any credits until you get off the waitlist.
+As soon as you do, you will receive an acceptance bonus.
 You will not receive rewards for each referral until those users join and use LBRY themselves.
 This is to combat referral fraud.

 ### Is there a limit to the credits I can earn?